Royal Capitol Plaza

 No analysis available

 I searched for phrases like parking waitlist, waiting list, or join waitlist for parking.
-None were found in the public remarks.
-With no evidence of a waitlist system, this is treated as not indicated.
+Nothing in the public remarks indicates a waitlist system.

 No analysis available

-I looked for card/fob access language, and the remarks explicitly mention key fob entry and secured access.
+I searched for card/fob access language, and the remarks clearly reference 'key fob entry' along with secured building access.
 That supports a card/fob-based security system for the building.

-I searched for patrol-specific wording such as security patrol, roving security, or patrolled building.
-The remarks do mention 24-hour security, security guards, and lobby security, but not a patrol service.
+I looked for wording such as 'security patrol,' 'roving security,' and 'patrolled building.'
+The remarks mention 24-hour security, on-site security, and security guards, but not a patrol service specifically.

 No analysis available